 Measurement Uncertainty

 We enjoy any opportunity to celebrate significant dates on the scientific calendar, but World Metrology Day continues to be a favourite.
-Not only because we run a Measurement Uncertainty training course on this day (you can still book a spot for next week’s session).
-But also because metrology plays such a central role in scientific …read more »
+Not only because we run a Measurement Uncertainty training course on this day.
+But also because metrology plays such a central role in scientific discovery and innovation.
+This year’s theme is Metrology in the …read more »

 What if we told you that you’ll never have to do Measurement Uncertainty again?
 Would there be cheering?
 Balloons and streamers?
 Morris dancing in the halls?
 While we’d like to witness such unbridled joy (although perhaps not the Morris dancing…) unfortunately it’s not going to happen.
 And that’s because Measurement Uncertainty (MU) is a vital …read more »